Cerro San Cristóbal (St. Christopher Hill) is a large hill in the middle of Santiago, Chile.

 And on a clear day, you can get a spectacular panoramic view of the city and the Andes Mountains.

-Obviously it wasn’t a clear day when we hiked to the top, but it was a worthy hike nonetheless.
+Obviously it wasn’t a clear day when I hiked to the top, but it was a worthy hike nonetheless.

 If you choose to hike up, there is a system of trails that lead to the summit more steeply (and quickly) than the paved road.